Billy Johnson (Mormon): Church leadership prior to baptism

-Johnson was born in Lagos, Nigeria on December 17, 1934.
+Johnson was born in Lagos, Nigeria on 17 December 1934.
 He described his upbringing as Catholic and was a reverend in the Church of the Lord (Aladura).
 He also worked as an import officer for metal industries.
 In 1964, Johnson learned about the Book of Mormon from Frank A. Mensah.
 After receiving a copy of the Book of Mormon, Johnson and Mensah preached from the book and started "Latter-day Saint" congregations in Ghana, independent from any other Mormon sect.
 Mesnah delegated leadership of the Cape Coast congregation to Johnson, while he led the group in Accra and Rebecca Mould led a group in Sekondi-Takoradi.
 Their Brigham Young Educational Institute was a primary school in Bubiashie.
 Mesnah eventually left the congregations, leaving Johnson to lead them all.
 Johnson wrote a letter to church headquarters in 1964, asking them to send missionaries.
 David O. McKay told him they would not send missionaries yet, but that Johnson should wait patiently for the right time.
-Somewhere between 500 to 1,000 members attended Johnson's congregations.
+Somewhere between 500 and 1,000 members attended Johnson's congregations.
 Johnson and his family lived off of his farm, his retirement pension, and donations from followers, but they were poor.
 Johnson resigned from his job in 1969 and preached full-time until 1979.
 Johnson's wife left him after he started preaching full-time.